 The WAT (Written Ability Test) is the recent replacement for Group Discussion.
-Most of the IIMs and other prestigious B-Schools have removed the Group Discussion and added Written ability test as their selection procedure.
+Most of the IIMs and other prestigious B-Schools have removed the Group Discussion and added the Written ability test as their selection procedure.

-In Written Ability Test, the candidates are asked to write an essay on current affair topics or on some critical and diverse issues.
+In Written Ability Test, the candidates are asked to write an essay on current affairs topics or on some critical and diverse issues.
 The test checks how the candidates present their thoughts and opinions in a structured manner while including personal ideas.

 Why was GD replaced?

 Generally, during a Group Discussion, majority of the people were not able to put their opinion in the group, while some of them who were great speakers were able to clearly articulate during the process.

 It got more difficult for the moderator as well as the participants.
 To get a sense of fair play for all the participants, the Written Ability Test is started as an IIM selection criteria.
 Through the Written Ability Test, a candidate can express his thoughts clearly and with an organized thought flow.
 The IIMs vet that this will allow a candidate to show his clarity of opinions, and structured thinking ability.